PablitoCho/Ensemble-Captcha-Breaker-using-CNN/README.md

 ## Results

- After all, with 6 hdf results and json file.
-I wrote a simple class combining 6 models and predicting overall 6 digit string.
+ After all.
+With 6 hdf results and json file, I wrote a simple class combining 6 models and predicting overall 6 digit string.

 ```python
  class captcha_predictor: